 7. Finally, get excited!

 You now have a completely new journey ahead of you – who knows what it will bring?
-Make the most out of your new major by promising yourself to study harder, stay more organized, or have more fun.
+Make the most out of your new major by promising yourself to study harder, stay more organized, and have more fun.

 Congrats!
 You’ve officially made it – you’ve changed your major, and you’ve changed your life.
 Don’t be afraid to continue to take chances and get the most out of life: you only get one shot.